How to spot solar scams

 - Ask questions to ensure you understand the details of the proposals you receive.

 - Lean on us — that’s what we’re here for!
 Solar United Neighbors is an unbiased, third-party resource focused on consumer protection and advocacy.
-We have loads of free resources like our Go Solar Guide (and even more if you become a member).
+We have loads of free resources like our Go Solar Guide and Solar Help Desk.

 If you spot a solar scam or see misleading ads…